Volume 1, Issue 1, Year 2012 - Pages 1-8

 and

-where, is the matrix whose columns are the gradients, and
+where, is the matrix whose columns are the

 Using this special structure for approximating the Hessian matrix has been the subject of numerous research papers; see Fletcher and Xu (1987), Dennis et al. (1989), Mahdavi-Amiri and Bartels (1989), Li et al. (2002), Mahdavi-Amiri and Ansari (2012a), and Bidabadi and Mahdavi-Amiri (2012).
 Here, we consider the structured BFGS approximate formula (Dennis et al., 1989) for the structured least squares projected Hessian and a special line search scheme given by Mahdavi-Amiri and Ansari (2012c) leading to a more efficient algorithm than general nonlinear programming schemes.
 An exact penalty function for nonlinear programming problems is defined to be